jlperona-teaching/ecs390-fall19/seminars/week01.md

 The questionnaire will ask you about:

 * Your name
-* Your major
+* Your degree objective
-* Your year
+* How many years you have been in the program
 * Your research focus
-* What you hope to get out of this class
+* A hobby of yours
-* Your favorite restaurant in Davis
+* Something you hope to get out of this class

 *Only I will know exactly what you marked.
 I will not reveal your answers to anyone else.